farglabs/go_server/README.md

 # go_server
-A base server in golang for jump-starting an HTTP API endpoint microservice project.
+An extremely simple base server in golang for jump-starting an HTTP API endpoint microservice project.

+Just build and run